 Along with the physical transformations on campus, there have also been several material changes to the environment.
 Some changes were anticipated by the 2008 Master Plan, while others were not.
 These unpredicted changes have impacted the implementation of the Master Plan, both positively and negatively.

-The University has developed a planning framework for future capital investments that preserve the key principles described in The Plan, while also allowing for material changes to the environment since 2008.
+The University has developed a planning framework for future capital investments that preserve the key principles described in The Plan for Bucknell, while also allowing for material changes to the environment since 2008.
 The framework comprises categories of capital investment and guides the prioritization of future projects.

-Several outstanding projects have been identified, both new construction and renovation/building upgrades, that were either described by the Master Plan, altered since 2008 or conceptualized since 2008.
-The planning framework was applied to these outstanding needs, and is summarized in the Executive Summary.
+Several outstanding projects have been identified, both new construction and renovation/building upgrades, that were either described by the master plan, altered since 2008 or conceptualized since 2008.
+The planning framework was applied to these outstanding needs, and is summarized in the Executive Summary of the interim status report.
 More detailed descriptions of these projects are provided in the Planning Framework section of the document.

-The material included in this briefing document supports the need to refine the Plan, realigning the original planning strategies with the current and future needs of the University.
-The campus master plan update process will include: evaluation and prioritization of the balance of recommendations from the 2008 Plan, further definition of implementable projects and land use strategies, formulation of appropriate financing structures and a plan for implementation.
-The next iteration of the campus master plan will guide the development of the campus for the next 20 years, while preserving the Key Goals stated in The Plan for Bucknell (2006), the Key Principles outlined in the 2008 Campus Master Plan, and the existing campus standards and guidelines relative to physical planning.
+The material included in this briefing document supports the need to refine the plan, realigning the original planning strategies with the current and future needs of the University.
+The campus master plan update process will include: evaluation and prioritization of the balance of recommendations from the 2008 plan, further definition of implementable projects and land use strategies, formulation of appropriate financing structures and a plan for implementation.
+The next iteration of the campus master plan will guide the development of the campus for the next 20 years, while preserving the key goals stated in The Plan for Bucknell, the key principles outlined in the 2008 campus master plan, and the existing campus standards and guidelines relative to physical planning.

 B&D has identified a series of preliminary findings based on the information gathered during this interim planning process, that will inform the development of the campus master plan update.
 These findings are summarized below, and described in further detail in the Campus Master Plan Update section of this document:

-Several aspects of the 2008 Master Plan will be carried forward to the next phase of the planning process.
+Several aspects of the 2008 master plan will be carried forward to the next phase of the planning process.
 In addition, the existing campus standards and guidelines relative to physical planning will serve as assumptions for the update.
-Planning studies and initiatives conducted prior to or after the adoption of the Plan will be incorporated into this phase of the planning process as well.
-All relevant pre-existing materials will be reconciled throughout the course of the update, resulting in a comprehensive plan that leverages over ten years of campus planning efforts.
+Planning studies and initiatives conducted prior to or after the adoption of the plan will be incorporated into this phase of the planning process as well.
+All relevant pre-existing materials will be reconciled throughout the course of the update, resulting in a comprehensive plan that leverages over 10 years of campus planning efforts.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.